Sanderson Endowment For Student Professional Development in Theatre and Dance

-The Department of Theatre is pleased to announce The Dr. Ric Sanderson '52 Endowment for Student Professional Development in Theatre.
+The Department of Theatre and Dance is pleased to announce The Dr. Ric Sanderson '52 Endowment for Student Professional Development in Theatre and Dance.
 The family of Dr. Sanderson has established this professional development fund in his honor.
-The purpose of this gift is to provide support directly to one or more Cornell College theatre program students each year for professional development activities (e.g., special internships or workshops, advanced programs outside the scope of traditional curricular activities, or other professional development opportunities beyond or in conjunction with the Cornell College theatre program).
+The purpose of this gift is to provide support directly to one or more Cornell College theatre program students each year for professional development activities (e.g., special internships or workshops, advanced programs outside the scope of traditional curricular activities, or other professional development opportunities beyond or in conjunction with the Cornell College theatre and dance program).

 Apply for the Sanderson Endowment

-Cornell students interested in applying for this award must submit a project proposal to the theatre department.
+Cornell students interested in applying for this award must submit a project proposal to the Theatre and Dance Department.
 Please refer to the application guidelines for the endowment for details on the application process and deadlines.

 Biography of Dr. Ric Sanderson